danielabar/meblog/src/markdown/rails-slack-app-part1-oauth.md

 In order to make the Slack integration as easy as possible, we'll be working with the following gems:
 1. [slack-ruby-client](https://github.com/slack-ruby/slack-ruby-client): Send messages to Slack via the Web API.
-2. [slack-ruby-bot-server](https://github.com/slack-ruby/slack-ruby-bot-server): Exposes RESTful routes for managing Slack team with OAuth integration.
+2. [slack-ruby-bot-server](https://github.com/slack-ruby/slack-ruby-bot-server): Exposes RESTful routes for managing Slack teams with OAuth integration.
 Uses `slack-ruby-client` under the hood.
 3. [slack-ruby-bot-server-events](https://github.com/slack-ruby/slack-ruby-bot-server-events): Extends functionality of `slack-ruby-bot-server` with a mini-framework for handling Slack slash commands, actions, and events.

 The dependency between these Slack gems looks like this: